 Chapter 7: Game Night Rules Part Two

-As I let go, relief displaced my anxiety.
-The void it fostered was filled with vivid visions of sharing the book with everyone.
+The void of losing it was filled with vivid visions of sharing the book with everyone.
 I pulled it out, flipped through its pages, and imagined the great adventures to come.

-The booming, guttural voice of an orthodox chant interrupted my daydreaming.
-Weird Nikki’s musical time check/countdown to the game start was underway.
+Weird Nikki’s musical countdown was underway.
 I needed to get back to the table.

-I nudged the book into its snug spot, zipped the backpack, and slung it over my shoulder.
+I nudged the book into its snug spot.

 We all waited to be seated.